 ...1941...
 Seattle, Washington hit 100 degrees which is the city's highest reading ever for the month of July.

 ...1945...
 The first atomic bomb was exploded at Alamogordo, New Mexico.
 The weather was clear after a night time thunderstorm delayed the blast.

 ...1946...
+At Newport, Rhode Island the low temperature fell to 53 degrees, setting the record low temperature for the date.
+It was later tied in 1954.
 The temperature at Medford OR soared to an all-time high of 115 degrees to begin a two week heat wave.
 During that Oregon heat wave the mercury hit 100 degrees at Sexton Summit for the only time in forty years of records.

 ...1969...
 A tornado touched down near Churdan, Iowa and, of all things, began a slow west-northwest track.
 The tornado tracked a total of 5 miles in 30 minutes and was well-photographed.

 ...1975...
 An early afternoon thunderstorm raked the east side of Tucson AZ with gale force winds, heavy rain, and numerous lightning strikes.
 A thirteen year old boy was swept through a forty foot long culvert by raging waters before being rescued.